X-23: Psylocke (Betsy Braddock)

 Laura and Psylocke became quite friendly with each other on their first meeting in The Uncanny X-Men #456, shortly after Psylocke came back to life.
 Both girls seemed to share an enjoyment in fighting.
 In one instance, Laura was knocked out while Psylocke continued, upon awakening Laura saw all the enemies had disappeared and when she asked Psylocke what happened, Betsy joked that she ate them, to which Laura replied it was cool.
-Another shared moment was when Betsy and Laura discussed her coming back to life, which Laura didn't see as unique since she herself had died repeatedly when she was experimented on to test her healing factor, but she always "got better".
-When Psylocke asked how that made her feel, Laura smiled and said she killed them, and they didn't get better.
+Another shared moment was when Betsy and Laura discussed her coming back to life, which Laura did not see as unique since she herself had died repeatedly when she was experimented on to test her healing factor, but she always "got better".
+When Psylocke asked how that made her feel, Laura smiled and said she killed them, and they did not get better.
 Betsy then smiled and wrapped her arm around Laura's shoulder, saying she had some very definite possibilities.
 There have also been images of Laura imitating Betsy, including braiding her hair and mimicking her poses.

 Gabby Kinney

 In the first arc of All-New Wolverine Laura learned that Alchemax genetics had created ten clones of her.
 All but four of the clones died in captivity, either during training or as a result of tests of a nanotech weapon that was slowly breaking down their bodies.
 Two others died during the escape; one who committed suicide after Laura foiled her attempt to assassinate Robert Chandler's son, and a second killed by Chandler's lead enforcer.
 The last two Sisters — Gabby and Bellona — survived.
 Laura took Gabby in and adopted her as her sister, taking it upon herself to give her the family Laura herself never had with Logan, in hopes of helping her find the right path.
 Much like Laura, Gabby possesses a regenerative healing factor and bone claws, however she only has a single claw in each hand.
 Additionally, as a result of the nanites in her blood Gabby does not feel pain.
-She eventually adopted a super-hero code name, Honey Badger, given by her brother Daken.
+She eventually adopted a super-hero code name Honey Badger that was given by her brother Daken.
 She eventually gave the name up to become Scout.